beskyd/100-days-of-code/log.md

+### Day 14: January 15th, 2017

+*** Today's progress* : Not much today.
+Short Lesson 9 from JavaScript30 and a few lines with python scripting.

 ### Day 13: January 14th, 2017

-*** Today's progress* : Lesson 7 from JavaScript30 and pythoning a lot.
+*** Today's progress* : Lesson 8 from JavaScript30 and pythoning a lot.

 ### Day 12: January 13th, 2017